Japan's subsidy plan too little to push regional banks to merge – analysts

 It is the government's second initiative in a month aimed at pushing regional banks to consolidate, as they have been incurring losses or declining profits in recent years amid prolonged ultralow interest rates and weak credit demand outside metropolitan areas.
 The push is among the policy priorities of newly elected Prime Minister Yoshihide Suga, who had said there are "too many" regional lenders.

-To put the subsidy in perspective, Yusuke Yasuoka, an analyst at Mitsubishi UFJ Morgan Stanley Securities Co., estimated that it could cost arbout ¥10 billion to merge local banks, including integration of banking systems.
+To put the subsidy into perspective, Yusuke Yasuoka, an analyst at Mitsubishi UFJ Morgan Stanley Securities Co., estimated that it could cost about ¥10 billion to merge local banks, including integration of banking systems.

 He also said most regional banks are spending far more than ¥3 billion annually to run their operations.
 Among nearly 80 listed Japanese regional banks, only 10 spent less than ¥10 billion on payrolls and operations in the fiscal year ended March 2020, he said, citing banks' earnings reports.